ansys/pydyna/examples/Airbag/README.txt

 Airbag examples
 ~~~~~~~~~~~~~~~~

-These examples show how to create Airbag model.
+These examples show how to create and use an airbag model.